 A few decades ago, you might have been the girl who spent the majority of her time digging in the backyard or coloring with crayons.
-You might have had the occasional ballet or piano lessons, but nothing too rigorous.
+You had the occasional ballet or piano lessons, but nothing too rigorous.
 You rode your bicycle in the afternoons but always came back in time for a family dinner at seven o’clock.
-You weren’t the typical overscheduled child often talked about today.

 This is the idyllic story of “the good old days.”
 Now, you hear about kids chauffeured from soccer practice to tutoring to music class.
 Every day of the week is packed with events or commitments.
 Weekends aren’t any better, even with both parents home.

 Me?
-My family’s schedule tends to be more relaxed and we haven’t raised the typical overscheduled child.
+My family’s schedule tends to be more relaxed.
 For one thing, my son hasn’t expressed interest in (or perhaps knowledge of) classes or sports.
 I haven’t been too eager to sign my one-year-old twins for Gymboree or swim classes yet.
 And I like keeping our weekends relatively relaxed.

 That doesn’t mean we spend our days at home.
 On weekends, we’ve visited farms, museums and beaches.
 And we attend birthday parties and family gatherings.
 Maybe just not three in one day.